SandeepanMahapatra/Machine-Learning-Notebooks/Titanic Dataset/README.md

 - Dataset has been cleaned thoroughly.
 - Various relationships between the columns have been established using plotting libraries like matplotlib and seaborn.
 - Evaluation of the model has been performed by metrics such as MSE and RMSE values.
+This notebook is also available at https://www.kaggle.com/sandeepanmahapatra/titanic-dataset-my-first-kaggle-dataset as it was part of one of my first kaggle contest.